modelblocks/modelblocks-release/README.md

 are distributed under the Gnu General Public License (see LICENSE file in this directory).

-Included resources are described in `RESOURCES.md` and denoted by a lack of [+] next to their name.

 External Resources and `USER-*.TXT` Files
 -----------------------------------------
 When licenses of resources used in Modelblocks projects do not permit